microsoft/vscode-recipes/debugging python/README.md

 ## Start Debugging.

-1. Open your Pythonn file in VS Code.
+1. Open your Python file in VS Code.

 2. Go to the Debug view, select the **Start Debugging** then press F5 or click the green play button.